One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling: Method

-\textbf{Symmetric UV Space Feature Fusion at Scale i.} As a global full-head feature, $\mathbf{F}_{g}^i$ provides plausible texture for each valid texel in the UV space, even for the invisible area in the source view.
-However, it lacks the appearance details visible in the source image, and we need to transfer such details from $\mathbf{F}_{l}^i$ to it.
-Intuitively, $\mathbf{F}_{g}^i$ and $\mathbf{F}_{l}^i$ are inherently aligned, as each valid UV texel in $\mathbf{F}_{g}^i$ and $\mathbf{F}_{l}^i$ corresponds to the same 3D position on human heads.
+\textbf{Coarse Symmetric UV Inpainting.} As a global full-head feature, $\mathbf{F}_{g}^i$ provides plausible texture for each valid texel in the UV space, even for the invisible area in the source view.
+However, it lacks the appearance details visible in the source image, which are contained in $\mathbf{F}_{l}^i$.
+Therefore, to inpaint $\mathbf{F}_{l}^i$, we can transfer appearance details from $\mathbf{F}_{l}^i$ to $\mathbf{F}_{g}^i$, which will result in a completed UV-space feature.
+Intuitively, $\mathbf{F}_{l}^i$ and $\mathbf{F}_{g}^i$ are inherently aligned, as each valid UV texel in $\mathbf{F}_{l}^i$ and $\mathbf{F}_{g}^i$ corresponds to the same 3D position on human heads.
 However, we generate the global and local UV feature maps using 3D position-based sampling and 3D projection, and the 3D positions and projections may still contain errors.
-To alleviate the potential misalignment issue caused by the errors, inspired by~\cite{pan2024humansplat}, we use a transformer architecture to fuse the features, where $\mathbf{F}_{g}^i$ serves as the query while $\mathbf{F}_{l}^i$ serves as the key and value at the cross attention layer.
-As illustrated in Fig.~\ref{fig:occ_comp}, for each patch token in $\mathbf{F}_{g}^i$, we query tokens located in a local window of size $w\times w$ centered at the corresponding patch token in $\mathbf{F}_{l}^i$, allowing for small deviations in 3D positions and projections.
+To alleviate the potential misalignment issue caused by the errors, inspired by~\cite{pan2024humansplat}, we use a transformer architecture to fuse the features, where $\mathbf{F}_{g}^i$ serves as the query while $\mathbf{F}_{l}^i$ serves as the key and value at the cross-attention layer.
+As illustrated in Fig.~\ref{fig:occ_comp} (a), for each patch token in $\mathbf{F}_{g}^i$, we query tokens located in a local window of size $w\times w$ centered at the corresponding patch token in $\mathbf{F}_{l}^i$, allowing for small deviations in 3D positions and projections.
 However, if the source image contains a side view, tokens on the opposite side of the face in the UV space can hardly retrieve useful information from $\mathbf{F}_{l}^i$, as its corresponding local window only contains the masked-out area.
 Essentially, human faces are generally symmetric, and the face UV space is also symmetric.
-To better utilize the symmetry and retrieve more useful information from $\mathbf{F}_{l}^i$, we also use patch tokens in the symmetric local window of $\mathbf{F}_{l}^i$ as key-value pairs for cross attention.
+To better utilize the symmetry and retrieve more useful information from $\mathbf{F}_{l}^i$, we also use patch tokens in the symmetric local window of $\mathbf{F}_{l}^i$ as key-value pairs for cross-attention.